pytorch/xla/CONTRIBUTING.md

   # Install TorchVision if you need to run tests that involve vision modules
   git clone --recursive --depth=1 https://github.com/pytorch/vision.git

-  # Clone with HTTPS if you use a GitHub a personal access token
+  # Clone with HTTPS if you use a GitHub personal access token
   git clone https://github.com/pytorch/xla.git pytorch/xla

   # Or clone with SSH if you prefer: